fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

  * If not provided, the `defaultOutputValue` will be used.
 * `inputPath`
  * The input path to match against.
- * overwrites `defaultInputPath` for the given directive.
+ * Overwrites `defaultInputPath` for the given directive.
 * `outputUndefinedValue`
  * This will cause the match directive to return `undefined` as an output value, even if `outputValue` and `defaultOutputValue` are specified.